 Smart tip about Dracaena marginata bicolor

-If you’ve got several varieties of Dracaena marginata growing together, place other, less green varieties closer to full light and leave the Dracaena marginata bicolor at a slight disadvantage.
+If you’ve got several varieties of Dracaena marginata growing together, check how much “green” their leaves have.
+Place less green varieties closer to full light.
+Leave Dracaena marginata bicolor at a slight disadvantage.

 Since it’s more vigorous, you’ll be evening growth out between varieties.